-Mindfulness could be defined as ‘paying conscious attention to the present moment, in a non-judgemental manner’.
+Mindfulness could be defined as ‘paying conscious attention to the present moment, in a non-judgmental manner’.
+It has its roots

-Mindfulness has its roots in Buddhism, but the modern form was developed by Dr Jon Kabat – Zinn at the University of Massachusetts, who developed a programme called Mindfulness – Based Stress Reduction (MBSR).
+in Buddhism, but the modern form was developed by Dr Jon Kabat-Zinn at the University of Massachusetts, who pioneered a programme called mindfulness-based stress reduction (MBSR).

-It is now practised in many areas of society and is being increasingly recognised for it’s benefits in the workplace, with positive effects on health, efficiency and productivity.
-Studies have shown that mindfulness is fundamentally connected to many aspects of workplace functioning, and in particular is associated with key area such as:
+Mindfulness is now practised in many areas of society and is being increasingly recognised for its benefits in the workplace with positive effects on health, efficiency and productivity.
+Studies have shown that mindfulness is fundamentally connected to many aspects of workplace functioning, particularly in key areas such as:

-- Performance – including positive effects on leadership, decision-making and creativity and innovation
+- Performance – including positive effects on leadership, decision-making, creativity and innovation

 Who should attend?

 This course is suitable for anyone wants to learn more about mindfulness and how it can be of benefit in the workplace.